neelyogi/wg-best-practices-os-developers/README.md

 API web scanners

-For tools which are API specific users should refer to the OWASP community API security tools page.
+For tools which are API specific, it is recommended to refer to the OWASP community API security tools page as it will vary for each use case.